 What is Privatization?

-Privatization is a measure in which the ownership and management of public sector industries (i.e. those industries which are under the control of the government) is moved to the private sector and the same can be achieved either by outright sale of the assets of such enterprise or allowing the private individuals to participate in such industry or enterprise by removing restrictions from them.
+Privatization is a measure in which the ownership and management of public sector industries (i.e., those industries which are under the control of the government) are moved to the private sector, and the same can be achieved either by outright sale of the assets of such enterprise or allowing the private individuals to participate in such industry or enterprise by removing restrictions from them.

 Examples of Privatization